-Valuation of Receivables
+Estimated impairment of Receivables

-The valuation of receivables is based on assumptions on probability of default and loss given default.
-The Company uses judgment in making these assumptions and in selecting the inputs to the impairment calculation, based on the Company's historical experience, existing market conditions as well as forward looking estimates as of the end of each reporting period.
+The provision for impairment of receivables is based on assumptions on probability of default and loss given default ratio.
+The Company uses judgment in making these assumptions and in selecting the inputs to the impairment calculation, based on the Company's historical experience, existing market conditions as well as forward looking estimates.
 Where the actual future cash inflows are less than expected, a material impairment loss may arise.
-Furthermore, the estimate of the probability of default is subject to greater uncertainties in 2021 due to the impact on credit risk of financial assets arising from the uncertainty of the COVID-19 pandemic and volatility in the financial markets.

-6. CASH
+6. CASH AND CASH EQUIVALENTS

 December 31

-2021 2020
+2022 2021

-Cash on hand Checking accounts and demand deposits \$ 208 \$ 208 60,097
+Cash on hand Checking accounts and demand deposits Cash equivalents (investments with original maturities of three months or less) \$ 208 174,668 \$ 2 208 292,598

+Time deposits 60,499 Ξ

-\$ 292,806 \$ 60,305
+\$ 2 235,375 \$ 2 292,806